-The cause of accidents at work which result in injury are many and varied and include;legislation which must be complied with.
 Where you suffer an injury as a result of an accident in work which is not your fault, you may be entitled to pursue an action for personal injury compensation which may include a claim for loss of earnings, medical bills and other appropriate expenses.
-Typically work place accidents involve the following
+Typically work place accidents can involve the following:

 It is important to bear in mind that there is a positive obligation on your employer to train you and your work colleagues so as to ensure that you have a safe work environment.
-Where an employer has failed to provide the necessary training this may result in a worker suffering injury.
-In such cases a worker who suffers injury may be entitled to proceed to Court in respect of any injury sustained in work.
+Where an employer has failed to provide the necessary training and/or supervision this may result in a worker suffering injury.

 Contact us today and we will be happy to advise you on how to proceed with your case.
-To contact us, call us on 061 361088, email us at email@example.com and we will call you back.
-We are happy to meet you in the office for an initial consultation to discuss your case and thereafter to provide you with the benefit of advice so that you can decide how best to proceed.
+Call our office today on 061 361088, email us at firstname.lastname@example.org and we will call you back.
+You can also call to our offices to discuss how to proceed.